percona/pmm/source/manage/client-proxysql-metrics.rst

 where username and password are credentials for the monitored MongoDB access, which will be used locally on the database host.
-Additionally, a service name can be appended to the command line parameters, otherwise it will be generated automatically as ``<node>-proxysql``.
+Additionally, a service name to be used by PMM, and a service address can be appended to the command line parameters, otherwise they are substituted automatically as ``<node>-proxysql`` and ``127.0.0.1:3306``.

 The output of this command may look as follows: